FairwindsOps/goldilocks/docs/installation.md

 #### Important Note about VPA

 The full VPA install includes the updater and the admission webhook for VPA.
 Goldilocks only requires the recommender.
 An admission webhook can introduce unexpected results in a cluster if not planned for properly.
-We recommend installing using the chart v2.0.0 or higher, which will only install the parts of VPA necessary for Goldilocks to function.
+If installing VPA using the goldilocks chart and the vpa sub-chart, only the VPA recommender will be installed.
+See the [vpa chart](https://github.com/FairwindsOps/charts/tree/master/stable/vpa) and the Goldilocks [values.yaml](https://github.com/FairwindsOps/charts/blob/master/stable/goldilocks/values.yaml) for more information.

 ### Prometheus (optional)